esell/nsgexport/README.md

 # Requirements

-* An AAD application account.
+* An AAD application account with subscription read access.
 You need this in order to authenticate against the API

 # Sample usage